- By Amanda Kenyon Waite

 The National Science Foundation grant, in addition to upgrading storage conditions for these important specimens, also provided funding to significantly expand digital imaging of the plant and animal collections, providing access to interested researchers around the globe.
 (Read about undergrad Gabriel Martin's work as part of that project.)

 “Everything is coming out of the building,” says Barrington, who expects the specimens to move to Jeffords Hall.
-In the meantime, Janie Cohen, director of the Fleming Museum, has given the herbarium access to their large Marble Court to spread out wet plants, and staff from UVM Libraries have also jumped in.
+In the meantime, Janie Cohen, director of the Fleming Museum, has given the herbarium access to their large Marble Court to spread out damp specimen sheets, and staff from UVM Libraries have also jumped in.
 A team of experts will come in to figure out how to rescue the wet material.

 “It’s amazing,” says Barrington.
 “It takes a village, and this is one hell of a village.”